 Why not a high-tech pillow, especially if it works really well?
-There is a high-tech option out there, but all the tech is inside.
 The Purple Pillow won’t connect you to the Internet, or play music.
-The tech in this pillow is all inside, and it provides a great night’s sleep.
+The tech in this pillow is in its construction, and it provides a great night’s sleep.

 These pillows are, in fact, rocket science.
 Founded by brothers Terry and Tony Pearce, Purple manufactures a full line of bedding and other cushioning products.
 In 2013, the brothers took their experience making wheelchair and other medical cushioning products to create their Purple line of mattresses, pillows, and accompanying bedding products.
 Made with their patented Hyper-Elastic Polymer™, which stretches up to 15 times its resting size, the pillows (and mattresses) are designed to be as comfortable as possible.